atomicwhale/guides/NodeBehindGFW.md

 This is a short and practical guide on how to run a Rocket Pool (RP) node behind the Great Firewall ([GFW](https://en.wikipedia.org/wiki/Great_Firewall)).

 Example validator ran during the test: https://holesky.beaconcha.in/validator/1566743
-(Please ignore the first ~520 missed attestations due to me forgetting to start the service.)
+(Please ignore the first two periods when it missed attestations due to me forgetting to start the service and deneb fork.)

 \* *This guide is based on standard Docker mode.*
 \**  *This guide is written based on Holešky testnet.*